alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 All amounts have been rounded to the closest half €k.
 All in all, catering was €12.5k.

-The other cost related to attendants was lanyard and bag, which cost €2.5k together.
+The other cost related to attendees was lanyard and bag, which cost €2.5k together.

-All in all, costs related to the audience added up to €15k, or €25 per attendant.
+All in all, costs related to the audience added up to €15k, or €25 per attendees
 That is how much we spent on each of you directly!

 Reduced tickets were priced at €20,